rshrimp/MortgageBlockchainFabric/README.md

 ,{"Key":"891011", "Record":{"RealEstateID":"891011","Appraisal":0,"NewTitleOwner":"","TransactionHistory":{"initiateBooks":"Wed, 07 Feb 2018 02:07:38 UTC"}}'
 `
 ##### Now run the  loan origination to watch how different actors call chaincode to process loan application.
-You can submit 3 loan requests simultaneously with 3 scripts (* in 3 different terminals*) We have one requirement of title search for closing the loan that is randomized to produce true/false so there is 50/50 chance that your loan will be funded.
-Hence we start 3 loan requests to get at least one to go through with "funded" status.
+You can submit 3 loan requests  with 3 scripts.
+We have a requirement of title search for closing the loan that is randomized to produce true/false so there is 50/50 chance that your loan will be funded.
+Hence we try 3 loan requests to get at least one to go through with "funded" status.

 `./scripts/createLoanRequest.sh`
 `./scripts/createLoanRequest-2.sh`